|From||"Bristow, Katie E." <email@example.com>|

-In return for your talents, we offer a competitive remuneration package, including a RCUK pension scheme, 30 days annual leave with a further 14 Public/local days off.
-The centre is well connected by public transport and has ample cycle parking in addition to free car-parking.
+In return for your talents, we offer a competitive remuneration package, including an RCUK pension scheme, 30 days annual leave with a further 14 Public/local days off.
+The centre is well connected by public transport and has ample cycle parking in addition to low cost car-parking.
 We support opportunities for further training and development.

 For more information visit Working at NOC.

 The NOC is an equal opportunities employer which values the diversity of its employees and therefore welcomes applications from all sections of the community.

 In support of this commitment, we have adopted a guaranteed interview scheme for suitable candidates with a disability and further welcome applications from ethnic minorities who are currently under-represented.